Kernix13/beginner-git-commands/README.md

 Because you cloned this repo from an existing repo, git will try to push it to its original destination.
 For example, if you type `git remote -v` you will get the address of the cloned repo where git thinks you want to push to.

 You need to update the address.
-Copy the https address (the **https_url** field velow) from the overview page for the repo you created for the clone, then use:
+Copy the https address (the **https_url** field below) from the overview page for the repo you created for the clone, then use:

 ```
 git remote set-url origin https_url
 git remote -v
 ```

 Now git knows that the origin is your repo.
-Using `git reomote -v` again is to check that git is pointing to your repo adddress.
+Using `git remote -v` again is to check that git is pointing to your repo address.
 Then to push the cloned repo files to your repo use:

 ```
 git push origin master